krco253/A-/README.md

-# Megaminx
+# AStar

-Megaminx is a C++ project that utilizes the C++ standard library to model a Megaminx
+AStar is a C++ project that utilizes the C++ standard library to model a Megaminx solver by the A* algorithm

 ## Getting Started

 ### Prerequisites
-- Can only be properly viewed on terminals, and they must support ANSI characters
+- Can only be properly viewed on terminals that support ANSI characters

 ## Installing